ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 ## Recursion and Backtracking
 Backtracking is basically using recursion to solve problems that can have a divide and conquer approach applied to them.
 They key is that backtracking isn't just simple recursion but it is more of a trial and error recursion wherein solutions that fail are removed and those that work/pass are built further upon.
 For example, as we may see in a maze, that we might take certain routes which may not lead to the correct end point so we backtrack on that route to a certain point in time and then try a different route.
 We need not restart the entire process again and again.

-***Note:*** Backtracking problems can generally be identified by words like "Compute all", "Find all", "Generate all", "Print all", "Total number of ways", that is, whenever the question demands you to exhaust all the possibilities under certain conditions, in almost all the cases a backtracking solution will exist.
+***Note:*** Backtracking problems can generally be identified by words like<br>"Compute all/total .... where .... ",<br>"Find all/total .... where .... ",<br>"Generate all/total .... where .... ",<br>"Print all/total .... where .... ",<br>"Count all/total .... where .... ",<br>that is, whenever the question demands you to exhaust all the possibilities under certain conditions, in almost all the cases a backtracking solution will exist.
 The solution might not garuantee the optimal answer, but will definitely exist with bcaktracking.

 <a name="R_BT_Keys"></a>
 ### Keys to backtracking